 Looking back, I always thought that it would be easy once I found something I loved to do because I could relax and not work as hard.
 But I want to work hard – I want to create more opportunities for myself so I can continue to do what I love more and for longer.

 What is my passion?
 Frisbee – teaching, competing, performing and inspiring.
-I’m currently working on setting up school visits all over North America so if you would like me to come into your school and speak to the students about bullying, finding a passion, being different, working hard and then teaching them how to play frisbee, check out my Speaking Engagements page.
+I’m currently working on setting up school visits all over North America so if you would like me to come into your school and speak to the students about bullying, finding a passion, being different, working hard and then teaching them how to play frisbee, check out my School Assemblies page.

 So if you are telling people that you are doing something you love but you’re not working very hard at it, you need to ask yourself two questions.